cjacker/opensource-toolchain-pic/README.md

 ## GCBASIC

-Below is a gcbasic example to blink led connected to F.3:
+Below is a gcbasic example to blink led:

 ```basic
 ' CJMCU PIC16F690: